Why Rest Feels Uncomfortable When You're Burnt Out

 Or maybe you don't even let yourself sit down.
 I used to plan my Saturdays within an inch of their life.
 A workout, kids' sports, quick food shop, then batch cooking, washing, replying to messages, organising the kids’ schedules, catching up on life admin.
 By mid-afternoon I would finally sit down… and feel strangely tense.

 At the time I told myself I just liked being busy.
 It took me a long time to realise that rest had started to feel so uncomfortable that it was easier to keep moving.
-And that’s exactly the point where burnout can really take hold.

 If you’ve ever caught yourself thinking: